shashankkatte/feedbackr-mern/README.md

 - Wiring up redux and reducers from scratch

-- Wiring and using React Router with exact keyword
+- Wiring and using React router with exact keyword

 - Routes and always visible components.

+- Using Link tags from React router

 ### Styling with Materialize css